dime-coin/core-docs/docs/reference/blockchain.md

 - [Coinbase](blockchain.md#coinbase): Learn about the coinbase transaction, the first transaction in a block that awards miners & stakers with new Dimecoin.
 - [Supply](blockchain.md#supply): Learn about how Dimecoin's supply works
 - [Treasury](blockchain.md#treasury):
--

-For a deeper dive into each topic, click on the links provided.

 ```{eval-rst}
 .. meta::